gideonshaked/eecs398-final-project-power-outages/index.md

 <iframe src="assets/plots/eval/final_model_eval_900x800.html" width="900" height="800" frameborder="0" scrolling="no"></iframe>

-#### Final Model Evaluation
+#### Final Model Overall Evaluation

 The final model is only a slight improvement on the baseline model, with the $R^2$ improving from 0.37 to 0.38 and the RMSE improving from 103 to 102.

-That being said, I believe that the added features add additional robustness to the model, and that they will make it more generalizable to unseen data.
+That being said, we believe that the added features add additional robustness to the model, and that they will make it more generalizable to unseen data.

 ## Conclusion